-We are a network of South Africans concerned that climate change is a profound threat to human rights and our collective prosperity.
+We are a network of South Africans (established as a voluntary association in early 2015, NPO 149-064) concerned that climate change is a profound threat to human rights and our collective prosperity.
 We are working to create public understanding that the fossil fuel industry, globally and in South Africa, bears an overwhelming share of the responsibility for fuelling ongoing climate change.
 We advocate for urgent divestment from fossil fuels by universities, unions, churches, civil society organisations – and indeed, all investment funds.

 Divestment is the morally correct course for us all, but in fact, there is also much evidence that portfolios without fossil fuels perform as well or better than those with.
 A world without fossil fuels promises many advantages: greater economic, environmental and social stability.